What is the Experimental asset label?

 How do I know if an asset is considered experimental?

-For relevant assets, the Experimental asset label will appear in our Asset Directory when you select the asset name, as well as on the asset detail page for customers who are logged in to their account.
+For relevant assets, the Experimental asset label will appear on the asset detail page for customers who are signed in to their account.
 If you try to purchase one of these assets, you'll also be advised during the process.

 The requirements for identifying assets as experimental might change over time due to market conditions.
 We’re constantly monitoring the assets on our platform and may remove the label when an asset no longer meets the criteria.